-Note: Estimated monetized playbacks means the number of times your viewers watched the video with ads.
-And, Playback-based CPM means the amount advertisers are spending to display ads on YouTube.
+Note: Estimated monetized playbacks mean the number of times your viewers watched the video with ads.
+And, playback-based CPM means the amount advertisers are spending to display ads on YouTube.

 There is also one brand new feature YouTube added this year – Realtime subscriber count.

-Though it doesn’t add a great value, you can actually live-watch ups and downs in your subs count.
+Though it doesn’t add a great value, you can live-watch the ups, and downs in your subs count.

 How to customize your channel?

-Customization on YouTube Studio helps you to add meaning to your channel’s branding.
+Customization in YouTube Studio helps you to add meaning to your channel’s branding.
 It lets you create the homepage layout, set profile images, and add descriptions for brand recognition.

-First, let’s understand what the “Layout” tab has in for our new channel.
+First, let’s understand what the “Layout” tab has in store for our new channel.